jockbert/monkey_test/DOCUMENTATION.md

   the Java library
   QuickTheories [(github)](https://github.com/quicktheories/QuickTheories).

-* *powerful shinking* - Good shrinkers is a really important aspect of a property based testing tool.
+* *powerful shrinking* - Good shrinkers is a really important aspect of a property based testing tool.
 Let say that the failing example is a vector of 1000 elements and only 3 of the elements in combination is the actual failure cause.
 You are then unlikely to find the 3-element combination,